nirmaljp6/nirmaljp6.github.io/_pages/research.md

 </p></center>

 ## 3. High performance computing
-We are developing a parallel CFD solver for simulating fluid-structure interaction problems consisting of rigid and torsionally hinged bodies using MPI and PETSC.
-The algorithm consists of a fractional step method where the fluid equations are solved using fast Fourier transforms while the structural equations are solved using bi-conjugate gradient method.
+We are developing a parallel CFD solver for simulating fluid-structure interaction problems using MPI and PETSC.
+The algorithm consists of a fractional step method where the fluid equations are solved using fast Fourier transforms while the structural equations are solved using GMRES.
 The figure below displays the vorticity contours of the flow over two flat plates computed on 32 cores: one plate is horizontally fixed while the second plate, which is torsionally hinged, is oscillating about the trailing edge of the fixed plate.
 {: style="text-align: justify;"}
 <center><p float="center">
   <img src="/assets/images/flow.gif" width="50%" />